dasebe/webcachesim/README.md

 ## Contributors are welcome

 Want to contribute?
 Great!
 We follow the [Github contribution work flow](https://help.github.com/articles/github-flow/).
-This means that all submissions require review.
-We use Github pull requests for this purpose.
+This means that submissions should fork and use a Github pull requests to get merged into this code base.

 There are a couple ways to help out.